If you want to know what energy balance is, how it works, and how to use it to lose fat and build muscle, then you want to read this article.

 As you probably know, various foods contain varying amounts of calories (energy).
 For example, nuts are very energy dense, containing about 6.5 calories per gram, on average.
 Celery, on the other hand, contains very little stored energy, with just 0.15 calories per gram.

-Now, if you add up the calories of all the foods that you eat every day, you’ll have your total caloric intake.
+Now, if you add up the calories of all the foods that you eat every day, you’ll have your total calorie intake.

 If you then compare this to how much energy you’re burning every day through basic physiological processes and all physical activity, you’ll notice one of three things: